ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Benchmark: ParaCook

-} where $C_{\text{recipe}}$ denotes the operating complexity of selected dishes, $C_{\text{order}}$ denotes the composition order of dishes. $C_{\text{map}}$ indicates the challenges in spatial map configuration.
+Based on the diverse and complex settings introduced above, the difficulty $D$ of a task can be formalized as { } where $C_{\text{recipe}}$ denotes the operating complexity of selected dishes, $C_{\text{order}}$ denotes the composition order of dishes. $C_{\text{map}}$ indicates the challenges in spatial map configuration.
 Therefore, ParaCook enables fine-grained difficulty control, facilitating systematic benchmarking of planning capabilities.